better-internet/radworks-docs/docs/community/08_code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at abbey@radicle.xyz.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the [“Community” > “General” channel](https://discord.com/channels/841318878125490186/841318878650302490) on the Radworks Discord.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.